anonOstrich/regex_parser/documentation/implementation_document.md

 #### Caching and NFA that have been negated before

 When possible, construction of negation automata should be avoided, so the resulting automata are cached.
 Each NFA has information about whether they are also DFA.
 If they are, the negation process is very fast, since accepting states become non-accepting and vice versa.
+This is done by swapping the value of a boolean attribute in the NFA to indicate that the set of states that earlier indicated accepting states now means the non-accepting states.

 #### Powerset algorithm

 Fairly standard [powerset construction algorithm](https://en.wikipedia.org/wiki/Powerset_construction) for creating a deterministic finite automaton that recognizes exactly the same language as some nondetermistic finite automaton.
+Only sets of states that the nondeterministic automaton can ever be in are considered, so the number of states in the resulting DFA may be lower than 2^|number of states in the NFA|.
+If some set of states has already been inspected, it won't be inspected again: no more information can be obtained.

 #### Negating the regular expression

-Why not just first construct, then swap states as is done with DFA?
-Uniformity, faster performance....
-Let's test and probably implement.
-Would be dumb to have two ways of doing the same thing when one will do.

-CHANGE AND WRITE EXPLANATION
+If an NFA has to be converted with Thompson's algorithm, each subset of states is made an accepting state of the DFA being made if NONE of those states is accepting in the NFA.
+Similarly, a subset of states is NOT an accepting state in the DFA if any of those states is accepting in the NFA.

 ### Simulating the automaton on test input

-Once an NFA has been generated from a regular expression, we can use it to discover if the regular expression matches with different strings.
-WRITING IN PROCESS
+The useful part of the program is using the constructed automata to match regular expressions and strings; to discover if a certain string matches the pattern of some regular expression.
+The problem is equal to giving the test string as input to a finite automaton that has been constructed using the way described above.

+#### Basics

+To simulate a nondeterministic automaton the simulation algorithm keeps track of all the possible states that the automaton may be in at any given moment.
+Before reading any input the automaton is in the starting state.
+The cycle of simulation begins by expanding the current set of states: in it are added all the states that can be reached by following only empty transitions, so without the need for any input symbols.
+Then the next character in the test string is read.
+A new set of states is formed by examining each of the current possible states: the states that are reachable with the input symbol from all of the current states are joined together to form the next set of states that the automaton can be in.

+Once all the input characters have been exhausted, the final set of possible states is extended with empty transitions.
+Then the method returns true if this set contains any of the accepting states (since there is at least one path of choices that leads to an accepting state), and false otherwise.
+In addition, if at any point the current set of states is empty, there is no possibility of reaching other states so the simulation can be halted.

+#### DFA vs NFA

+The construction of a DFA can take significantly longer than that of NFA: however, the worst-case time complexity for simulating the workings of automata favors DFA, since in that case reading one symbol leads to exactly one transition from the current state to the state where the appropriate transitions guides operation.
+The time complexity is always O(n) where n is the length of the test string.
+In the nondeterministic version the machine may be at most in all of its states at one point, so the worst-case scenario is O(n*|number of states|) without further techniques.
+The worst-case scenario holds for a newly-created NFA in my implementation.

+#### Caching parts of the implicitly constructed DFA

+With the preceding description every simulation of the same test string can take significantly longer with an NFA than DFA - with enough match cheking, the initial requirements to generate a DFA might be offsetted by the speedy simulation process.
+However, when an NFA calculates the set of states that can be reached from another set of states by a given symbol, this corresponds to discovering a transition between two states in a DFA that could be formed by Thompson's algorithm.
+Many such implicit fragments of the deterministic automaton may be encountered, and my program attempts to store them to speed up the simulation of similar events in the future.

+// more explanation

 Space complexity of data structures